Godzilla vs. Megalon: English versions

 Cinema Shares theatrical poster for the 1976 U.S. release of Godzilla vs. Megalon.
-The poster (which spoofs the theatrical poster for King Kong) incorrectly places the monsters atop the World Trade Center; no such scene - nor any scenes set in the United States at all, for that matter - occurs in the film itself.
+The poster (which spoofs the theatrical poster for King Kong) incorrectly places the monsters atop the World Trade Center; no such scene (nor any scenes set in the United States at all) occurs in the film itself.

 In 1976, Cinema Shares gave Godzilla vs. Megalon a wide theatrical release in the United States and launched a massive marketing campaign for the film, along with the poster, buttons with one of the four monsters' faces on them were released.
 Given away at theatrical showings was a comic that told a simplified version of the film, which incorrectly named Jet Jaguar as "Robotman" and Gigan as "Borodan".
 These incorrect names were also featured in the U.S. trailer.

 Cinema Shares originally planned to use the uncut Toho international English version, but to ensure a G rating, several minor cuts were made, which resulted in the film running three minutes shorter than the original version.
-These cuts included a majority of the opening titles, several mild obscenities and some shots of barely-visible pornographic magazine clips when the main characters are kidnapped in a truck.
+These cuts included a majority of the opening titles, several mild obscenities and some shots of barely visible pornographic magazine clips when the main characters are kidnapped in a truck.

 Godzilla vs. Megalon is the first Godzilla film to receive an American prime time network television premiere, where it was broadcast nationwide at 9:00 PM on NBC on March 15, 1977.
 However, to accommodate commercials, the film was only shown in a one-hour time slot, which resulted in the film being cut down to 48 minutes.
 John Belushi hosted the broadcast where he did some skits, all in a Godzilla suit.